Khushi-patel07/FlipkartAutomationSuite/MyExitTest/Readme.md

 #####Drivers and Resources:

-- Drivers folder kept all browsers which are used to test website.<br>
+- Drivers folder kept all browsers which are used to test website<br>
+                 -chromedriver.exe : drivers for chrome<br>
+                 -geckodriver.exe : drivers for firefox<br>
+                 -msedgedriver.exe: drivers for microsoft edge.<br>
-- Resources folder consist config.properties file and TestData.xlsx file.<br>
+- Resources folder consist config.properties file to use global parameters and TestData.xlsx file to read test data.<br>
 - Jars folder contain Screenshot.jar file(reusable libraries)for taking screenshots.<br>

 #####Headless Mode:
-- Headless mode is a way to run browsers without the actual browser UI being spawned. its running browsers like IE, Chrome, FF,  EDGE without showing actual windows of browsers.
+- Headless mode is a way to run browsers without the actual browser UI being spawned. its running browsers like IE, Chrome, FF   without showing actual windows of browsers.
 In headless mode there is no need a visible UI shell.<br>

 #####Logger Implementation:
 - Implement logger using Log4j2 in Lig4j2.xml.<br>